ocaml/ocaml-lsp/README.md

 Constructing a value is thus triggered either by typing `_` in place of an expression or trigger the code action "Construct an Expression".

-Tip (for VS Code users): You can construct a value using a keybinding
+Tip (for VS Code OCaml Platform users): You can construct a value using a keybinding
 <kbd>Alt</kbd>+<kbd>C</kbd> or on MacOS <kbd>Option</kbd>+<kbd>C</kbd>

 ## Integration with other tools